1. Go for regular eye tests

 No, we're not just talking about carrots.
 A feast of nutrients can protect your eyes and help prevent sight problems.
 A few examples?

-- Vitamin E – found in seeds, nuts and wholegrains – can reduce risk of cataracts, according to new research published in Public Health
+- Vitamin E – found in seeds, nuts and wholegrains – can reduce risk of cataracts, according to research published in Public Health Nutrition.

 - Omega-3 fatty acids – found in oily fish, walnuts and flaxseed – help strengthen and protect the retina.

-- Carotenoids – found in green leafy vegetables – offer protection to the macula, the central part of the retina.
-Find out more about nutrition and eye health here
+- Carotenoids – found in orange fruit and vegetables such as carrots and mangoes and green leafy vegetables including kale and spinach, offer protection to the macula, the central part of the retina.

 10. Check each eye separately